Master of Business Administration

 According to the 2015/16 Quaquarelli Symonds (QS) Jobs & Salary Trends Report, Australian MBA graduates have a higher earning potential and are more likely to be hired than those without the qualification.
 That is because employers worldwide recognise that an MBA graduate has the strategies, tools and knowledge to become an insightful and effective leader.

 The focus of the Excelsia College MBA is on “Leadership and Social Responsibility”.
-The program is designed to develop in students leadership skills as well as knowledge of ethical and socially responsible practices within organisations.
-It can help students become a business leader that seeks to make a difference in the world by doing the right thing.
+The program is designed to develop students’ leadership skills and knowledge of ethical and socially responsible practices within organisations.
+It can help students to become an ethical business leader who seeks to make a difference in the world.

 Reasons to choose this program: